-This policy should be read in relation to the statutory legislation listed below and the WGSF Safequarding and Child Protection Policy.
+This policy should be read in relation to the statutory legislation listed below and the WGSF Safeguarding and Child Protection Policy and the WGSF Sexual Harassment Policy.

 3. Legal framework

 This policy has due regard to statutory legislation and guidance including, but not limited to, the following: